 - The agreement should also hold the production company responsible for all the activities on your property during the shoot, and release you of liability.

 The producers should also give you a copy of their relevant insurance papers before shooting begins.

 If you have any questions regarding on-location motion picture production on your property or in your community, an alternate point of contact is the local film coordinator at your municipal hall.

 - While there are obvious benefits to having a production shot in our communities, merchants are often concerned about the effect the work might have on their businesses.
 The BC motion picture community supports compensation for those businesses that have been negatively impacted during a location shoot.
-If a business believes that a location shoot has resulted in lost business, and there is no separate deal with the producer, a Loss of Business form should be submitted to the film production company's Location Manager.
-Business Improvement Societies in commercial areas can be contacted by both parties and arrangements can be made with the society, or your municipality to act as broker to ensure that each party is fairly treated.
+If a business believes that a location shoot has resulted in lost business, and there is no separate deal with the producer, a loss of business claim should be submitted to the film production company's Location Manager.

 Production companies often buy products or services for the value of the claimed gross losses to compensate for business loss.
 Each production is different and the impact varies a great deal.
 Don’t expect that all productions working in your area will compensate at the same rate.
 Meanwhile, some businesses, particularly those that take appointments like hair salons and dentists’ offices, should not shut down when there is a location shoot nearby.
 Working with the location manager will ensure customers have access to the shop and they can address the unique needs and work to find a mutually beneficial solution.
 Alternative parking arrangements or valet service for customers may be options.
 The name of the location manager will be on the Notification Letter, or try contacting:

 or Creative BC (604) 736-7997